The Bellicose Welsh

 See Altered States.

 According to the History, Gruffudd quickly mounted another expedition to Wales, with thirty ships, but this too failed when his men, having plundered most of Anglesey, decided to return to Ireland with their ill-gotten gains.
 Once again, Gruffudd’s plans had come to naught due to “treachery”.
-At this point the History relates how Norman forces, accompanied by the previously mentioned Gwrgenau ap Seisyll and “the men of Powys”, cause such devastation in Llŷn that the “land then remained desolate for eight years”.
+At this point the History relates how Norman forces, accompanied by the previously mentioned Gwrgenau ap Seisyll and “the men of Powys”, caused such devastation in Llŷn that the “land then remained desolate for eight years”.
 Gwrgenau ap Seisyll’s violent death, in 1081, is recorded by Welsh annals.

 St Davids had also suffered a Viking raid in 1073.
 (Bangor, in the North, had been a target in that year as well.)